 Before you even start ironing your hair you need to make sure you have the right flat iron.
 And in order to pick the right iron for your hair you can't just use what your BFF Jill is using.
 The length and thickness of your hair will determine what size flat iron you need.
 Also, don’t skimp on the purchase, because buying a "cheap" iron may cause more damage in the long run.
 If you have the right size iron, it will be easier to use and more efficient.
 Not to mention that it will decrease the risk of overheating and damaging hair.

-a) For short, fine, or thick hair, an iron with half an inch to one inch thick plates are ideal.
+a) For short, fine, or thick hair, an iron with an inch to one and 1/4 inch thick plates are ideal.
 You should be flat ironing in smaller sections, the small width of the plates will help with that.
-I will be soon investing in the BaByliss Nano Titanium 1" Ultra Thin Straightening Iron.
+The BaByliss Nano Titanium 1-1/4" Straightening Iron $139.95. might be one to check out.

 b) For long, coarse, or very curly hair, an iron with one and a half inch plates or larger is your best bet.
-Like the Sedu Ionic Ceramic Pro Flat Iron 1 1/2".
-This is the one I use.
+Like the T3 SinglePass X 1.5" Wide Iron $230.00.

 c) Don't be afraid to invest some money in your flat iron.
 A top flat iron should last up to 10 years.
 Brand names may cause the price to jump, but that's not a reason to buy one.
 You want to make sure it has some other key features too.

 i) Make sure the flat iron has either ceramic, tourmaline or titanium metals plates.
 This will ensure that the heat is evenly distributed and lessen the possibility for frizz.
-Like the T3 Luminous 1" Tourmaline Flat Iron.
+Like the Sedu Revolution Professional Nano Tourmaline Ionic 1" Styling Iron $159.95.

 ii) Steer clear of "Ceramic Coated" or Teflon Coated" as those types of irons typically do not distribute the heat as evenly.